I-League

-The I-League (known as Hero I-League for sponsorship ties with Hero MotoCorp) is the second-tier men's professional football competition of the Indian football league system.
-It is currently contested by 12 clubs across the country with the winners getting promotion to play in the premier division, the Indian Super League.
+The I-League is the men's second professional football division of the Indian football league system behind the Indian Super League.
+Administered by the All India Football Federation, it is currently contested by 13 clubs.
+It operates as a system of promotion and relegation with the Indian Super League (ISL) and the I-League 2.

 The competition was founded in 2007 as the successor to the National Football League, with the first season starting in November 2007.
-The league was launched as India's first ever top-tier professional football league with the aim to increase the player pool for the India national team.
-I-League operates on a system of promotion and relegation with the I-League 2 and at first only promotion system with the Indian Super League, from the 2022–23 season.
+The league was launched as India's first top-tier professional football league with the aim to increase the player pool for the India national team.
+I-League operates on a system of promotion and relegation with the I-League 2 and at first only promotion system with the ISL, from the 2022–23 season.